 You have several apps on closely related topics

-If you have a variety of story maps and apps that you’d like to keep together as related resources, collections can make your life a whole lot easier.
+If you have a variety of stories and apps that you’d like to keep together as related resources, collections can make your life a whole lot easier.
 They’re the perfect way to aggregate training materials, tutorials, student assignments, apps that give a snapshot of a current disaster response effort—the list goes on and on.
 Here’s one example that aggregates information being shared by state and local governments about the 2020 Census.
 Or another example is the collection we use to keep all our weekly community updates together in one place.